NOTICE!

 Characters inspired by Mickey Mouse get into a Fire Emblem sword fight to the sound of “Through the Fire”.
 Ugh.

-Sonic proves how cultured he is by not recognizing the name Lancelot either, but he does obtain his sacred sword Arondight.
+Sonic proves how cultured he is by not recognizing the name Lancelot either, but he does obtain the knight’s sacred sword Arondight.
 There’s no reason for this until way later in the story.
 He takes it to Nimue’s home, where giggly Grungy Anime Era Amy takes on her role instead of an assertive Dreamcast and Modern Era blend.
 She doesn’t seem too ashamed for dooming the whole kingdom, but she nonetheless gives Sonic his three tasks in exchange for overpowering Arthur’s scabbard.

 A few missions in Deep Woods and Camelot Castle later, Sonic finds a crying child in the forest, who tells him his family was taken with the rest of the village to the mountains by a dragon.
 Caliburn demands that he not complete one of Nimue’s tests because the world’s fastest hedgehog won’t make it in time; Sonic responds by saying he doesn’t care because he plays by his own rules.
 He’s just a vessel for the writers now, isn’t he?